Catedra-MANEDS/literature-analysis/README.md

 pip install litstudy

 ### Download CSV files: ###
-Go to Scopus, SemanticScholar, CrossRef, DBLP, arXiv, IEEE Xplore or Springer Link to obtain thje papers related with your investigation and download the papers in CSV format.
+Go to Scopus, SemanticScholar, CrossRef, DBLP, arXiv, IEEE Xplore or Springer Link to obtain the papers related with your investigation and download the papers in CSV format.

 ### Scopus API: ###
 Go to scopus.com and create your own API to process the literature from the CSV files.
 (YOU MUST BE CONNECTED VIA VPN TO EDUROAM).